 What does internal marketing help us accomplish?
 Is it just letting employees talk positively about the brand and the work?
 Not quite.
 The core objective is keeping them together, retaining a team of ‘motivated and energized people’.
 Internal Marketing is the key to creating an environment that strengthens employee brand relations, in turn, enhancing marketplace branding.
 After all, happy campers ‘in here’ means happy customers ‘out there’.
 Motivated individuals will work harder and deliver to your customers a better service.

 Taking It Ahead At Talkd:

-The last decade has seen internal marketing rise as a practice within almost every mid-size organization, besides major corporations who were already doing it.
+The last decade has seen internal marketing rise as a practice within almost every mid-size organization, besides major corporations that were already doing it.
 Internal newsletters, social media, engagement programs — companies have invested significant time and efforts into them.
 Many plans, a multitude of activities, yet many a time an important question has remained un-answered — ‘Is it generating the desired ROI?’.
-It’s true that it is hard to quantify the returns on internal marketing.
+It is indeed hard to quantify the returns on internal marketing.
 However, there are always opportunities to optimize your internal marketing strategies.
 Streamline the process and enable cost and time saving with better outcomes.

 Optimizing Your Internal Marketing Bucket:

 Filling half the glass of red wine with white isn’t what you would do.
 You need to have the same red wine — the same level of excellence that you bring to your customers.
 Look at your current internal marketing activities.
 There are ways to leverage them effectively –